 We generate data just by existing.
 Every telephone call we make, every social media share, a journey from home to work, financial transactions, and even the beat of your heart is data.
 This is valuable to corporations big and small looking to create new products and offer new solutions.
 The more data you have and the better quality data you have, the greater your chances of tailoring products, out-innovating competitors, and achieving scale.

 It’s little wonder then that access to data has become a point of geopolitical contention.
 This was evident at the recent G20 summit in Osaka.
 India boycotted a move by the world’s leading economies to establish a new regime for global data governance.
-The Osaka Track, as it is called, is a plurilateral initiative to establish a framework for cross-border data sharing, essentially aimed at limiting a states’ ability to hoard data generated within their borders.
+The Osaka Track, as it is called, is a plurilateral initiative to establish a framework for cross-border data sharing, essentially aimed at limiting a states’ ability to hoard data generated within its borders.

 This goes against India’s stated policy.
 India boycotted the Osaka Track preferring the conversation to be held at the WTO.
 Foreign Secretary, Vijay Gokhale, also underscored the significance of data as “national wealth.”
 India’s approach has been that of data localisation.
 Localisation essentially means storing domestic data on domestic soil.
 India’s rationale for pursuing localisation comes from the notion of viewing data as a new form of wealth.
 Keeping this in mind, there is a strong sentiment across the government to internalise this wealth and use it for development.
 While the idea does seem to make sense on the surface, a deeper look shows that there are significant costs and benefits to it.

 Perhaps the greatest benefits to localisation lie in security and ease of access.
-RBI emphasised on the latter by being the first government entity to call for localisation.
+RBI emphasised the latter by being the first government entity to call for localisation.
 The BN Justice Shrikrishna Committee and E-commerce policy have also called for localisation, citing similar grounds.
 However, there are significant costs to localising data in India and incurring those costs might not make data more secure.
 Firstly, building and maintaining data centres is a capital intensive business.
 It requires a significant amount of water, electricity, and bandwidth.
 Electricity and water are both commodities that India does not have in abundance.
 As of 2017, an estimated 240 million (24 crore) people in India did not have access to electricity.
 NITI Aayog estimates that 600 million (60 crore) people face a severe water shortage in India, and the situation will only get worse with the water demand being twice the supply by 2030.
 The recent Chennai water crisis does a lot to place emphasis on this.
 It would just not be fair or ethical to allocate water reserves to cool down data centres when they should be diverted to Chennai.

 Secondly, as far as benefits are concerned, having data centres in India is not likely to make data more secure.
 India currently ranks 23rd in the global cybersecurity index.
 There have also been multiple leaks on the Aadhar data India does store locally.
 So there is a historical precedent for data stored on Indian servers to not be adequately protected.
 Moreover, if the idea is that storing data here is likely to impose an Indian jurisdiction on it, it may not pan out that way.
 The physical location of data does not define who owns it or has access to it.
 If Facebook decided to store data in India, the data would still belong to Facebook.

-Given this, it is important to shift the data policy conversation from storage location to access.
+Given this, it is important to shift the data policy conversation from a storage location to access.
 Moreover, in doing so, it is important to adopt a strategic outlook.
 From this perspective, data is a tool of leverage, along with the size of the Indian market.
 India ranks at the 57th position in the Global Innovation Index.
 Our technology and innovation ecosystem has a lot of catching up to do, in comparison to those in the US and China.
 Therefore, allowing foreign competitors free and easy access to Indian data could stymie the growth of future Indian enterprises.

 It would instead be far more prudent to pursue a policy of conditional access.
 There are a number of potential benefits to this approach.